jsteenb2/assignment_data_modeling/README.md

 Have a ship\_to attr in the shipment that corresponds to a location_id, which is the location that it is shipping too.

 **Bonus: What happens to your historical data if a user opts to delete their account?**
 We lose users name, that's about all.
+Since payment has unique name attr independent of user.

 **How might you handle this?**
 See above ^